localhostinglabs/Optimum-Labs-/README.md

 **1. XRP:** XRP's Deep liquidity allows for pathfinding and autobridging to efficiently settle transactions between tokens.
 It can also work as the single medium of exchange that can be held or off-ramped easily.

-**2. RLUSD:** USD-pegged stablecoin to provide reliable value for merchants to hold as a balance as an alternative to XRP.
+**2. RLUSD:** USD-pegged stablecoin to provide reliable value for merchants to hold as a balance alternative to XRP.

-**3. NFTs:**  Digital rewards that engage users with our ecosystem while having capabilities to be used as a promotional and marketing tool.
+**3. NFTs:**  Digital rewards that engage users with our ecosystem while having capabilities to be used as a promotional and marketing tool for businesses.